Joethepic/Archipelago/worlds/sa2b/docs/en_Sonic Adventure 2 Battle.md

 ## What is the goal of Sonic Adventure 2: Battle when randomized?

 If the Biolizard goal is selected, the objective is to unlock and complete the required number of Cannon's Core Missions, then complete the Biolizard boss fight.
-If the Emerald Hunt goal is selected, the objective is to find the seven Chaos Emeralds then complete Green Hill Zone and optionally default Final Hazard.
+If the Emerald Hunt goal is selected, the objective is to find the seven Chaos Emeralds then complete Green Hill Zone and optionally defeat Final Hazard.

 ## What items and locations get shuffled?